tsubik/tsubik.github.io/_posts/2012-08-26-powershell-script-to-bring-your-publish-to-the-next-level.md

 </pre></noscript>
 <script src="https://gist.github.com/3296391.js?file=FindProjectMissingFilesReferences.ps1"> </script>

-Script is on <a href="https://gist.github.com/3296391">github</a> so you can download it, fork it just do what you want to with it.
+You can find script on <a href="https://gist.github.com/3296391">github</a>.

-How you can use it with your current projects?
+How can you use it in your current projects?

-Simple just add script somewhere to your project and I thought using VS package manager console will be most proper way to use it nicely.
+Just add the script somewhere to your project and use VS package manager console tool.

-Just run script directly in PM Console with solution directory as a parameter.

 <noscript>
 <pre>